Journal Finder

 Frequently asked questions

-It runs your title and abstract as a full-text BM25 query against a local index of 33,976 papers, retrieves the strongest topical matches, then aggregates those papers to their journals using Reciprocal Rank Fusion (k=60).
+It runs your title and abstract as a full-text BM25 query against the local index of our 4.5M-paper library, retrieves the strongest topical matches, then aggregates those papers to their journals using Reciprocal Rank Fusion (k=60).
 A venue that publishes many near-matches ranks above one with a single lucky hit.
-There is no LLM in the loop — the result is deterministic and free.
+There is no LLM in the loop — the result is deterministic and fast.

-Find my journal — run a free Pre-CheckRead the engineering blog
+Find my journal — run a Pre-CheckRead the engineering blog

 Command palette